Blosc/bloscpack/README.rst

     metadata is not compressed, this must be ``0`` too.
 :meta-size:
     (``uint32``)
-    The size of the data section.
+    The size of the uncompressed metadata.
 :max-meta-size:
     (``uint32``)
     The total allocated space for the data section.
 :meta-comp-size:
     (``uint32``)
-    If the metadata is compressed, this gives the total space the metadata would occupy when uncompressed.
-Must be ``0`` if the metadata is not compressed.
+    If the metadata is compressed, this gives the total space the metadata occupies.
+If the data is not compressed this is the same as ``meta-size``.
+    In a sense this is the true amount of space in the metadata section that is used.
 :user-codec:
     Space reserved for usage of additional codecs.
 E.g. 4 byte magic string for codec identification and 4 bytes for encoding of codec parameters.

 The total space left for enlarging the metadata section is simply:
-``max-meta-size - meta-size``.
+``max-meta-size - meta-comp-size``.

 JSON Example of serialized metadata::